Viictoraz/Viictoraz/README.md

 - 👋 Hi, My name is @Viictoraz
-- 👀 I’m interested in become a programmer
+- 👀 I’m interested in become a programmer and a designer
 - 🌱 I’m currently learning programming
 <!---
 Viictoraz/Viictoraz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.